OGKingFox/Support-System/README.md

 # Support Forum System

+THIS IS OLD, AND UNMAINTAINED.
+DO NOT USE IN A LIVE ENVIRONMENT.
+WOULD NOT RECOMMEND.

 <b>Be warned</b>: this is a bit messy. but #yolo

 <p>This is a very simple support forum system.
 To install, you just need Php Tidy Extention, and PDO.